 This is a fanfic journal.
 I'm interested in a wide variety of fandoms as well as in meta- and theoretical discussions; see my interests list for specific fandom categories.
 Comments, critiques, recs, reviews, and the like are always welcome.

-June 2025
+December 2025

 S M T W T F S